franklbt/AdaloExtensionPack/README.md

 ![cached endpoints](https://i.imgur.com/ZGPUPYQ.png)

-Theses controllers can be used as external collections in Adalo to improve performances of your tables.
+These controllers can be used as external collections in Adalo to improve performances of your tables.

 You can also access theses cached tables from your code with the class `AdaloTableCacheService<SomeEntity>`